CSI-Tech-Talent-Pipeline/preinternship-curriculum/classwork/day06-js-algorithms-and-unit-testing/README.md

 - apply problem-solving strategies to design algorithms.
 - understand the role of unit tests in verifying the functionality of their code.
 - write basic unit tests using Jest for their JavaScript functions.
-- understand the connection between the concepts covered in this lesson and state management libraries like Redux.
 - interpret and analyze test results, and debug their code based on these results.

 ## Agenda